KoBeWi/Metroidvania-System/README.md

 ### Manage

 Unlike the other 2 tabs, Manage has no map view.
-Instead is's a simple list of options.
+Instead it's a simple list of options.

 ![](Media/ManageMain.png)